Santandersecurityresearch/DrHeader/CONTRIBUTING.md

 ## Pull Request Guidelines

-Before you submit a pull request, check that it meets these guidelines:
+Before you submit a pull request, please ensure that:

-1. The pull request should include tests.
+1. You submit it to 'develop' branch and there's no conflicts.
-2. If the pull request adds functionality, the docs should be updated.
+2. You check all tests are passing or have created new tests if change not covered in current test suite.
-    Put your new functionality into a function with a docstring, and add the feature to the list in README.md.
+3. Documentation is updated in `README.md` if functionality has been added or modified.
+If you are creating new classes or methods, please use docstring to document the code.
-3. The pull request should work for Python 3.5, 3.6 and 3.7
+4. The pull request should work for Python >= 3.7